Introduction to Brush, Colorado

 Things To Do In Brush

 Golf enthusiasts may visit Fort Morgan Municipal Golf Course and Bunker Hill Country Club, which are well equipped golf courses located nearby.
 One will also find churches such as Rankin Presbyterian Church and Eben Ezer Chapel in the area.
 Historic sites located nearby include the Wyoming State Capitol and Grounds, the Historic Governors' Mansion, and Fort Vasquez.
-There are also a number of parks in the area which offer a host of recreational activites.
+There are also a number of parks in the area which offer a host of recreational activities.
 Some of the parks include Cherry Creek State Park, Jackson Lake State Park, Barr Lake State Park, and the Oliver Reservoir State Recreation Area.
 Visitors may plan a day trip to places such as the Fort Morgan Museum, Rainbow Bridge, and Sherman Street National Historic District.

 Denver International Airport is the closest major international airport.